syariatifaris/panix/README.md

 Panicx is an library written in Go to caputure panic event, and post it to your own slack channel.

 ## How to use
-To use panicx you can create a slack incoming webhook:
+To use panix you can create a slack incoming webhook:
 ```
 https://get.slack.help/hc/en-us/articles/115005265063-Incoming-WebHooks-for-Slack
 ```